[2023 Guide] AFFF Side Effects, Health Risks, & Cancers

 Contact TorHoerman Law for a free consultation.

-Perfluoroalkyl and polyfluoroalkyl substances (PFAS) chemicals used in the manufacturing of some AFFF firefighting foams have been linked to severe health conditions such as kidney and testicular cancer, thyroid disease, liver damage, immune system deficiencies, and more.
+AFFF exposure has been linked to severe health complications, including kidney cancer, testicular cancer, prostate cancer, thyroid disease, liver damage, immune system disorders, and other illnesses.

 AFFF Side Effects Health Risks and Cancers